 Show: Bret's Ramblings

-Time: Twice a month on Tuesday at 3pm and 11pm PST, repeated through the next Monday.
+Time: Twice a month on Tuesday at 3pm and 11pm PT, repeated through the next Monday.

 Nico is the owner of Shore Dive Records & musician at BEATASTIC, Xeresa, Tears On Demand, Futurafter and The Insatiable Disquiet.

 Beatastic Transmissions is a monthly show hosted by Nico, featuring music from Shore Dive Records & new music from around the world.

 Show: Beatastic Transmissions

 Time: 1st Saturday of the month at Noon, 4pm and 8pm PT and repeated at the same times the following Tuesday.

 Originally based in Los Angeles DJ Wednesday was a staple in the LA scene for well over a decade.
 Her radio show Generation Death was touted as the longest-running goth radio show, with 14 years of history.

 In the clubs, Wednesday's diverse style has been instrumental in the growth of the Shoegaze and Post-punk scene through her co-creation of Violaine.
 Wednesday was a resident DJ at Bar Sinister in Hollywood, CA for over 6 years as well as guest deejayed at infamous LA clubs such as Ruin, Das Bunker, Eternal, Severance and Hex Hollywood.